BrunoArrais/Instagram-login/README.md

 <h2>Layout do Instagram<h2>

-<h3>Resultado da Aula do curso [Digital Innovation One](https://digitalinnovation.one/) Utilizando somente CSS puro para copiar a página incial do Instagram. </h4>
+### Resultado da Aula do curso [Digital Innovation One](https://digitalinnovation.one/) Utilizando somente CSS puro para copiar a página do Instagram. </h4>

 ### Tecnologias: